 Our data and computer systems are subject to threats from malicious software codes and viruses, phishing, ransomware, business email compromise attacks, or other cyber-attacks.
 In July 2021, we were subject to what we believe was a phishing attack.
 Although we do not believe this incident had a material impact on our business or financial condition, the number and complexity of these threats continue to increase.
-See the "Risk Factors" on page 77 under the caption, "We may be unable to adequately protect our information systems from cyberattacks, which could result in the disclosure of confidential or proprietary information, including personal data, damage our reputation, and subject us to significant financial and legal exposure."
+See the "Risk Factor" on page 77 under the caption, "We may be unable to adequately protect our information systems from cyberattacks, which could result in the disclosure of confidential or proprietary information, including personal data, damage our reputation, and subject us to significant financial and legal exposure."
 The Company has taken and continues to take steps to mitigate the risk of cyberattacks including enhancing its email screening, engaging with a computer support firm to provide forensics and training services, among other services, and enhancing security protocols for vendor payments.
-The Company intends to take additional steps to continue to enhance its cybersecurity defenses.
-Despite steps the Company has taken or may take in the future, there is no assurance that it will not suffer material and adverse consequences as a result of cyberattacks or other computer-based activities.
+The Company has taken or may take in the future, there is no assurance that it will not suffer material and adverse consequences as a result of cyberattacks or other computer-based activities.
 In addition, there is no assurance that any steps we may take will be effective or prevent material adverse effects on our financial condition or results of operations.